-Our study conducted experiments of the multimodal anomaly detection model GAN-MMA-FCN on five different datasets.
-We separately evaluated the accuracy, recall, precision, area under the curve (AUC), and F1 score.
+In our study, experiments of the multimodal anomaly detection model GAN-MMA-FCN were conducted on five different datasets.
+We evaluated the accuracy, recall, precision, area under the curve (AUC), and F1-score separately.
 The results indicate that our model excelled across all metrics, with accuracy, recall, precision, AUC, and F1-score all around 90%, showcasing the superior performance of the model in image anomaly detection tasks based on multimodal cues.